msguerra74/Automata/README.md

     - [Google Analytics][]: Web Analytics and Reporting
     - [HTML5 Shiv][]: Enables use of HTML5 sectioning elements in legacy Internet Explorer
     - [jQuery][]: Feature-rich JavaScript library
+    - [Respond.js][]: A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)

 ### Components